nspcast/htotw/content/posts/2014-03-16-episode-47-be-secular-with-mark-and-shanon-nebo.md

 ---
-title: Episode 47 – Be Secular with Mark and Shanon Nebo
+title: AN 47 – Be Secular with Mark and Shanon Nebo
 author: Dustin
 type: post
 date: 2014-03-16T23:00:22+00:00